spectrumcomputing/linux-notes/Z88DK Installation.md

 Supposing you want to keep z88dk in your local user environment (AKA 'home directory'), you can configure it permanently in this way:

-Start off by using the command `nano ~/.bash_profile` to edit your bash profile, then enter in the following commands:
+Start off by using the command `nano ~/.bashrc` to edit your bash profile, then scroll down to the bottom of the file and enter the following commands:

     export PATH=${PATH}:${HOME}/z88dk/bin
     export ZCCCFG=${HOME}/z88dk/lib/config

+ Finally, save the file with `CTRL + X` and `Y` to confirm changes.
+After a reboot it's time to test the installation

+    peter@ubuntu:~$ zcc
+    zcc - Frontend for the z88dk Cross-C Compiler - v15100-08748e6-20190811

+    Usage: zcc +[target] {options} {files}